-»Sustainability is a life issue for me.
+»Sustainability is something that I feel really passionate about.
 That is why I am also active on a political level.«

 In our work, we often encounter factors along the way that hinder us from becoming 100 percent sustainable.
 By the same token, we also often experience things that help us.
 Based on this experience, we form our ideas about what political or social conditions need to be created so that sustainability can be more strongly established.

-Within the company management and CSR Team, obstacles and opportunities as well as issues brought in from the outside are discussed and our stance on these issues is developed.
-We also consider where and how we are able to and are driven to bring the issues to the public in order to achieve change.
+Within the company management and CSR Team, obstacles and opportunities as well as issues brought in from the outside are discussed and we develop a stance on these issues.
+We also consider where and how we are both able and driven to bring the issues to the public in order to achieve change.
+We firmly believe that only by working together can we achieve truly sustainable solution, which is why it is important for us to work persuasively where it counts the most.

 VAUDE CEO, Antje von Dewitz, often leads issue-based dialogues with politicians in which she clearly takes a stance based on her convictions; for example, with Federal President Joachim Gauck and Federal Minister Dr. Gerd Müller on the theme “Sustainability and Germany’s contribution to globally sustainable development.”